og-dim9/kafka-connect-healthcheck-go/README.md

 Kafka Connect Healthcheck can be configured via command-line arguments or by environment variables.

 #### Port
-The port for the `kafka-connect-healthcheck` API.
+The port for the `healthcheck` API.

 | Usage                 | Value              |
 |-----------------------|--------------------|